-Finding mould in your house may be a shocking discovery.
+Finding mold in your house may be a shocking discovery.
 So, what’s next?

 Mould removal is a major worry for many individuals since it can result in structural damage.
-Worse still, mould may be hazardous to people who suffer from allergies or have weakened immune systems.
+Worse still, mold may be hazardous to people who suffer from allergies or have weakened immune systems.

 This post may contain affiliate links.
 Full disclosure here.